jidro/TinyCoreLinux-Config/README.md

 This is my simple TinyCoreLinux configuration file for my own use

-.Xdefault (hidden file) export path is ~/, this file is the configuration file of Aterm terminal
+- .Xdefault (hidden file) export path is ~/, this file is the configuration file of Aterm terminal
-The export path of opt (folder) is the root directory (/), and the files inside are bootlocal.sh (startup item), bootsync.sh (startup item), tcemirror (software source address), tcemirror.bak (alternative software) Source address), background folder (wallpaper folder), shutdown.sh (shutdown project and configuration)
+- The export path of opt (folder) is the root directory (/), and the files inside are bootlocal.sh (startup item), bootsync.sh (startup item), tcemirror (software source address), tcemirror.bak (alternative software) Source address), background folder (wallpaper folder), shutdown.sh (shutdown project and configuration)

+Please follow this path to return

 Both tcemirror and tcemirror.bak are domestic software source addresses.